geky/oi/doc.md

 `oi_call tcp_connect(socket_t * s, address_t * addr)`
 Connects the specified socket to the address given in addr.
 It can return ERR_REFUSED if the reciever does not accept the connection, ERR_UNREACHABLE_HOST if the end computer is not reachable, ERR_UNREACHABLE_NET if the network containing the end computer is not reachable, and ERR_TIMEOUT if the connection times out.
 If an error is returned the socket will be cleaned up completely and require reinitialization.

-`oi_call tcp_timed_connect(socket_t * s, address_t * addr, unsigned int ms)`
+`oi_call tcp_connect_any(socket_t ** select_s, address_t ** select_a, unsigned int ms, int number, socket_t * s1, address_t * a1, socket_t * s2, address_t * s2, ...)`
-Connects the specified socket to the address given in addr or times out after the given milliseconds.
+Waits for a connection on any of the specified sockets to the addresses given or times out after the given milliseconds.
+The socket and address that make a connection will be pointed to by select_s and select_a.
 It can return ERR_REFUSED if the reciever does not accept the connection, ERR_UNREACHABLE_HOST if the end computer is not reachable, ERR_UNREACHABLE_NET if the network containing the end computer is not reachable, and ERR_TIMEOUT if the connection times out.
-If an error is returned the socket will be cleaned up completely and require reinitialization.
+All sockets that don't make a connection will be cleaned up completely and require reinitialization.

 `oi_call tcp_accept(socket_t * s, socket_t * connectsock, address_t * addr)`
 Waits for a new connection on the socket s.
 When a new connection occurs, connectsock is created with the new connection and the address that is being connected from is stored in addr.

-`oi_call tcp_timed_accept(socket_t * s, socket_t * connectsock, address_t * addr, unsigned int ms)`
+`oi_call tcp_accept_any(socket_t ** select, socket_t * connectsock, address_t * addr, unsigned int ms, int number, socket_t * s1, socket_t * s2, ...)`
-Waits for a new connection on the socket s for the time given in milliseconds.
-If a new connection occurs, connectsock is created with the new connection and the address that is being connected from is stored in addr.
+Waits for a new connection on any of the specified sockets for the time given in milliseconds.
+If a new connection occurs, connectsock is created with the new connection ,the address that is being connected from is stored in addr, and select will point to the socket that was connected to.
 Otherwise it returns ERR_TIMEOUT.

 `oi_call tcp_send(socket_t * s, void * buffer, size_t * len)`
 Sends the buffer with the length in len through the socket given in s.
 It can return ERR_DISCONNECTED if the socket is disconnected, or ERR_TIMEOUT if the connection times out.
 The actual amount sent is stored in len, and should only be different if an error occured.